chtzuehlke/simplistic-mystrom-mqtt-gateway/README.md

 # simplistic-mystrom-mqtt-gateway

+This is a non-production-ready PoC to peridoically gather power information from mystrom switches and to publish the values to an AWS IoT MQTT topic.

 ## Steps

-0. install golang
+1. To compile the gateway: install golang

-1. create thing, cert & policy in AWS IoT and download certificate and private key
+2. To conveniently detect mystrom devices (see simplistic-mystrom-mqtt-gateway.sh): install nmap and ruby and ensure ifconfig and curl are available (tested with macOS)

+3. Required AWS IoT Core setup: create a thing with a certificate and an appropriate policy to publish MQTT messages.
+Also download the generated certificate and the private key.
+Figure out your AWS IoT endpoint.

-2. create config file (conf.json)
+4. Create a configuration file (conf.json)

     ```
     {